cloudflare/cloudflare-docs/products/cloudflare-one/src/content/identity/devices/file-check.md

 <Aside type="note">

-You can create multiple instances of the File Check for each operative system you need to run it on, or if you need to check for multiple files.
+You can create multiple instances of the File Check for each operating system you need to run it on, or if you need to check for multiple files.

 </Aside>